smp/AI_ML_Workshops/lab-5-Hands_on_with_Rekognition_API/README.md

 }
 ```

 So if we can find faces in images and identify key objects about that face we should be able to compare faces and find the same person in multiple photos.
-Heres an example using compare-faces.
+Heres an example using __compare-faces__.

 ```bash
 aws rekognition compare-faces --source-image '{"S3Object":{"Bucket":"image-demo-lab","Name":"ric_harvey.jpeg"}}' --target-image '{"S3Object":{"Bucket":"image-demo-lab","Name":"ric.jpg"}}'